 What about tracking the nanny’s hours?
 What is required?

-Hours worked include the following:
+When tracking hours worked, include the following:

 All hours on duty, including meal time if the employee is required to remain at the premises during meals.